 So make sure you’re directing your marketing message to those who are ready to engage with it.

 Also, get to know the people who become a part of your social media community.
 In practical terms, this might include doing things like tagging the people who are your most active fans and loyal customers in your social media engagement tool or your CRM.
 This way, you can manage customer service on social media more efficiently, and you’ll know customer history at first glance.

 Another benefit is that if you know your audience well, you’ll also know what kind of customers you don’t want.
 (OMG, you can NOT want customers?
 Yes, you can!)
 But that’s a longer story about positioning and branding in general.

 Suffice it to say that avoiding people who are not your target audience can actually help you build stronger relationships with those who are.
 (After all, nothing is for everyone.)

 A.k.a. be both proactive and responsive.

 Don’t ghost them, and don’t make them wait for days until you reply.
 Yes, this is definitely the hard part of community management.
-But c’mon, if you’re building an engaged community, you have to engage, too.
+But c’mon, if you’re building an engaged social media community, you have to engage, too.
 What a relief you can automate some of the tasks around it to make it easier.

 For one, use a social media management platform.
-Tools like NapoleonCat’s Social Inbox will let you gather all of your social media interactions (comments, messages, etc.) in one place.
+Tools like NapoleonCat’s Social Inbox will let you gather all of your social media interactions (comments, private messages, etc.) in one place.